core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * {{ssec-derive-ctx-client-init-normal-resource}} presents an example where KUDOS Request #1 is sent to a non-KUDOS resource.

-#### Avoiding In-Transit Requests During a Key Update

-Before sending the KUDOS message Request #1 in {{fig-message-exchange-client-init}}, the client MUST ensure that it has no outstanding interactions with the server (see {{Section 4.7 of RFC7252}}), with the exception of ongoing observations {{RFC7641}} with that server.

-If there are any, the client MUST NOT initiate the KUDOS execution, before either: i) having all those outstanding interactions cleared; or ii) freeing up the Token values used with those outstanding interactions, with the exception of ongoing observations with the server.

-Later on, this prevents a non KUDOS response protected with CTX\_NEW from cryptographically matching with both the corresponding request also protected with CTX\_NEW and with an older request protected with CTX\_OLD, in case the two requests were protected using the same OSCORE Partial IV.

-During an ongoing KUDOS execution the client MUST NOT send any non-KUDOS requests to the server, even when NSTART is greater than 1 (see {{Section 4.7 of RFC7252}}).

 ### Reverse Message Flow {#ssec-derive-ctx-server-init}

 {{fig-message-exchange-server-init}} shows an example of KUDOS run in the reverse message flow, i.e., with the server acting as initiator.